Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

     </natures>

 .. attention::
-    You must set the ``use-natures`` attribute to ``false`` on trackers to not use the typed artifact link.
+    You must set the ``use-natures`` attribute to ``false`` on trackers to not use the typed artifact links.
-    By default since Tuleap 9.14, trackers now use the typed artifact links.
+    Since Tuleap 9.14, trackers now use by default the typed artifact links.

 Folders
 -------